If you're like most people, the idea of raising baby chicks is both exciting and a little daunting. In the beginning, I refused to entertain the idea.

 Once the chicks are fully feathered and ready to join the big birds or leave the brooder for the coop, they can be switched over to layer feed for laying flocks or finisher feed for meat flocks.

 I like to use a mason jar feeder for the first few weeks with my chicks - the holes tend to slow them from spreading the food all over the entire brooder.
 Once they grow and start eating more, I upsize to a larger feeder.

 Medicated vs Unmedicated Feed

 One of the common diseases that affect chicks is called coccidiosis.
 It is caused by protozoa found in almost every environment.
 It infects their intestinal tract and can lead to sickness or death.

 We choose to use a medicated feed which is simply a chick starter feed with the proper dosage of Amprolium (an anti-parasitic medicine) to help fight against coccidiosis in our babies.

 This is a personal choice, as there are unmedicated options out there - I encourage you to do the research either way.

-During the brooding period, we introduce our chicks to plants and soils native to our property, like pulled-up dandelions or lettuces grown in the garden.
-This slowly acclimates their immune system to the microorganisms found here.
+During the brooding period, at about 3 weeks of age, we introduce our chicks to plants and soils native to our property, like pulled-up dandelions or lettuces grown in the garden.
+This slowly acclimates their immune systems to the microorganisms found here.

 Chickens digest food by eating grains of sand and small pebbles which are stored in the crop, these coarse sand and rock particles pulverize the food in the crop and allow the chicken to digest the food.